Related Collections

 1. Subrata Ghosh

-Layers the romantic and spiritual aura of Radha-Krishna in tranquil, classical compositions.
-Inspired by Ajanta and Gupta sculptures, his creamy palettes and soft light create a timeless presence that echoes ancient art.
+Subrata Ghosh layers the romantic and spiritual aura of Radha-Krishna in tranquil, classical compositions.
+His works are inspired by Ajanta and Gupta sculptures and his use of creamy palettes and soft light creates a timeless presence that echoes ancient art.

 2. Anupam Pal